github/backup-utils/docs/getting-started.md

     * In a clustering environment, the `GHE_EXTRA_SSH_OPTS` key must be configured with the `-i <abs path to private key>` SSH option.

- 3. Add the backup host's SSH public key to the GitHub Enterprise Server in order to grant it administrative shell access.
+ 3. Add the backup host's SSH public key to the GitHub Enterprise Server appliance, in order to grant it administrative shell access.
-    See [Accessing the administrative shell (SSH)][4] for instructions.
+    See [Accessing the GitHub Enterprise Server administrative shell (SSH)][4] for instructions.

  4. Run `bin/ghe-host-check` to verify SSH connectivity with the GitHub appliance.